 What is Placement in Money Laundering?

-The placement stage signifies the point at which illicit funds first enter the financial system.
+Placement is the first stage in the money laundering where illicit funds first enter the financial system.
 This Money Laundering stage is fraught with risk for money launderers as it involves the direct handling of cash or assets derived from illegal activities.
 The primary objective is to reduce the conspicuousness of the funds and to create a disconnect between the funds and their illicit source.

 Common Methods Used in the Placement Stage: An In-depth Look